Coumardi/SAGE-XR/README.md

 After pulling from main:

-cd into the root directory of the project, wherever you pulled it to cd backend npm install cd .. cd frontend npm install cd .. cd backend npm start cd ..
+1. cd into the root directory of the project, wherever you pulled it to
+2. cd backend
+3. npm install
+4. cd ..
+5. cd frontend
+6. npm install
+7. cd ..
+8. cd backend
+9. npm start
+10. cd ..
-10.cd frontend
+11. cd frontend
-npm start
+12. npm start